 Once the custard cakes have been assembled and refrigerated, roll each custard in confectioners' sugar, and dust the tops with the cocoa powder.

-Recipe courtesy Petty Officer Todd, U.S. Navy
+Recipe courtesy of Petty Officer Todd, U.S. Navy